Please contribute a paper and/or forward this call to anyone you think might be interested..

 Submission system and format

-Please submit your paper via email to Dr Wayne Holmes ([log in to unmask]) or to Dr Shaimaa Lazem ([log in to unmask]).
+Please submit your paper via email to Dr Wayne Holmes ([log in to unmask] <mailto:[log in to unmask]>) or to Dr Shaimaa Lazem ([log in to unmask] <mailto:[log in to unmask]>).
 Please put [BritishHCI workshop: Educational Games Workshop] in the title of your email.

 Submissions should use eWiC format and follow eWiC template (http://ewic.bcs.org/content/conmediafile/2988 <http://ewic.bcs.org/content/conmediafile/2988>).